Cataract in Monroe County, Wisconsin — The American Midwest (Great Lakes)

 stores and mills.

 Location.
 44° 5.455′ N, 90° 50.436′ W. Marker is in Cataract, Wisconsin, in Monroe County.
 Marker is on State Highway 27 0.1 miles north of County Highway I, on the right when traveling north.
+Marker is at a highway pull-off immediately south of Rathbone Creek.
 Touch for map.
-Marker is at a highway pull-off immediately south of Rathbone Creek.
 Marker is in this post office area: Cataract WI 54620, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-The Paul and Matilda Wegner Grotto (approx. 2˝ miles away); Shamrock (approx. 5.8 miles away); Martin W. Torkelson (approx. 7.8 miles away); Civil War Cannon (approx. 9.9 miles away); Wisconsin Child Center Cemetery (approx. 10 miles away); Masonic Lodge (approx. 10.2 miles away); Sparta Free Library (approx. 10.2 miles away); Monroe County Courthouse (approx. 10.2 miles away).
+The Paul and Matilda Wegner Grotto (approx. 2˝ miles away); Shamrock (approx. 5.8 miles away); Martin W. Torkelson (approx. 7.8 miles away); Civil War Cannon (approx. 9.9 miles away); Wisconsin Child Center Cemetery (approx. 10 miles away); In Honor of All Who Have Served Masonic Lodge (approx. 10.2 miles away); Sparta Free Library (approx. 10.2 miles away).

 Credits.
 This page was last revised on June 8, 2018.
-This page originally submitted on June 8, 2018, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 43 times since then.
+It was originally submitted on June 8, 2018, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 67 times since then and 9 times this year.
 Photos: 1, 2. submitted on June 8, 2018, by Keith L of Wisconsin Rapids, Wisconsin.